 - to act as a national focus for the study and understanding of portraits and portraiture.

 The Gallery acquires portraits from the life in all media, whether by purchase, bequest or gift, of the most eminent persons in British history from the earliest times to the present day.
 Since 1980 the Gallery has also commissioned portraits.
 Acquisitions are subject to the approval of the Board of Trustees which meets four times a year.
-The Gallery's formal collecting policy is set out in the Acquisition and Disposal policy.
+The Gallery's formal collecting policy is set out in the Collections Development Policy.

 Portraits are displayed at more than one location: